MicrosoftDocs/msteams-docs/msteams-platform/toolkit/tools-prerequisites.md

 ### SharePoint collection site administrator account

-while creating Teams app in SPFx environment, you'll need sharepoint collection site administrator account at deployment for hosting.
+while creating Teams app using SPFx environment, you'll need sharePoint collection site administrator account at deployment for hosting.
 If you're using a Microsoft 365 developer program tenant, you can use the administrator account you created at the time.

 ## Sideloading permission